COSD-PANDA/datasd_council_report_2017/README.md

 * Design a well-documented release and maintenance process that provides a release plan and accountability structure for every dataset that goes out.
 * Procure an Open Data portal for being able to automatically publish datasets.
 * Exploring tools for automatically maintaining the inventory and doing additional data discovery.
+* Increase internal capacity for using data to make decisions.